FullHuman/purgecss-docs/whitelisting.md

 ## Specific selector

-You can whitelist selectors based on a regular expression with `whitelist`.
+You can whitelist selectors with `whitelist`.

 ```js
 const purgecss = new Purgecss({